 Sam Thomas, Head of Organic Media at SEO & Social – Does CTR really affect website performance?

-Sam Thomas is the Head of Organic Media at SEO & Social, so it’s hardly shocking he has a natural interest in how click-through rates affect the performance of a website.
+Sam Thomas is the Head of Organic Media at SEO & Social.
+He has a natural interest in how click-through rates affect the performance of a website.